Android Central Verdict

 Meta Quest 3S: Mixed reality and games

-While you'll notice the controller differences and slimmer profile of the headset when unboxing it, nothing prepares you for the color mixed reality vision until you've tried it.
-It's not as clear as an Apple Vision Pro or even the Meta Quest 3 because of the lenses, but it's beyond just a generational upgrade from the Quest 2.
+While you'll notice the controller differences and slimmer profile of the headset when unboxing it, nothing prepares you for the full-color mixed-reality vision until you've tried it.
+It's not as clear as an Apple Vision Pro or even the Meta Quest 3 because of the lenses, but it's beyond just a generational upgrade from the black-and-white, low-res Quest 2 passthrough.
 If anything, it's like going from a 1950s black-and-white TV to a color HDTV.

-The Meta Quest 3S uses the same 4MP dual front-facing cameras as the Quest 3 and tends to look even brighter thanks to the lenses.
-Yes, Fresnel lenses aren't as crisp as the pancake lenses on Quest 3, but they allow more light in from the display giving it a distinctly brighter look.
+The Meta Quest 3S uses the same 4MP dual front-facing cameras as the Quest 3, and one upside to the Fresnel lenses is that they allow more light in from the display, giving it a distinctly brighter look.

 Instead, you'll marvel at how fun games like Starship Home are.
 Mixed reality games allow you to turn your living room into a spaceship, defend against hordes of zombies in Drop Dead: The Cabin, or play a D&D-like board game together with other headset-wearing friends on your dining room table.

-When you're not viewing an augmented version of your real room, you'll be diving dungeons deep in Dungeons of Eternity, fighting bad guys in Batman Arkham Shadow, or just socializing on a Friday evening in Gorilla Tag or Orion Drift.
+When you're not viewing an augmented version of your real room, you'll be diving dungeons deep in Dungeons of Eternity or just socializing on a Friday evening in Gorilla Tag or Orion Drift.

 All in all, Quest 3 games look a lot better than Quest 2 games, especially when they're Quest 3 exclusive.